microsoft/ALAppExtensions/Modules/System/Azure AD User Management/README.md

-This module provides functionality for managing Azure AD users.
+This module provides functionality for managing Microsoft Entra users.

 Use this module to do the following:
-- synchronize the database users with the users from Azure AD - either create new ones, or update the existing ones
+- synchronize the database users with the users from Microsoft Entra - either create new ones, or update the existing ones
-- synchronize a single user with an Azure AD user
+- synchronize a single user with a Microsoft Entra user
 - check if the current user is the tenant admin

 # Public Objects
 ## Azure AD User Management (Codeunit 9010)

- Exposes functionality to manage Azure AD users.
+ Exposes functionality to manage Microsoft Entra users.

 ### CreateNewUsersFromAzureAD (Method) <a name="CreateNewUsersFromAzureAD"></a>

- Retrieves all the users from Azure AD.
-If the users already exist in the database, they are updated to match the ones from Azure AD; otherwise new users are inserted in the database.
+ Retrieves all the users from Microsoft Entra.
+If the users already exist in the database, they are updated to match the ones from Microsoft Entra; otherwise new users are inserted in the database.

 #### Syntax